avianbc/blog/content/about.md

 Since I work as a 100% remote developer I use my location independence to my advantage and have been exercising my freedom to travel.

-I built a home gym and eat healthy to counteract my many hours of staring at screens.
+I [built a home gym](https://symmetricstrength.com/lifter/avian) and eat healthy to counteract the hours spent staring at screens.

 I play and teach guitar.
+I definitely need to record more of it so I can share it online!

 I hang out on Stack Overflow and [/r/learnprogramming](http://reddit.com/r/learnprogramming) to share my knowledge and learn more.